Wiretap Secret Key Capacity of Tree-PIN: Multiterminal Source Model for SKA

-Let $\mc A\subseteq \mc M$ be the set of terminals who want to establish a shared secret key, denoted by $K$, that will be secure against Eve.
-The secret key $K$ must satisfy reliability and secrecy, but may not be fully concealed from the helper terminals in $\mc{A}^c$.
+Let $\mc A\subseteq \mc M$ be the set of terminals who want to establish a shared secret key $K$.
+The key need not be concealed from the helper terminals in $\mc{A}^c$.
+The secret key $K$ is secure against Eve if it satisfies the reliability and secrecy conditions.